 Members of the Garda Siochana may bring legal actions for negligence, for death or personal injury in the normal way.

-The Department of Justice is responsible for the administration of the business, generally of public services in connection with law, justice, public order and police and all powers duties and functions connected with them.
+The Department of Justice is responsible for the administration of the business, generally of public services in connection with law, justice, public order and police and all powers, duties and functions connected with them.
 The department has responsibility for the administrative aspects of policing It was not contemplated that the Garda Siochana would be a direct organ of government with its members being employed by the Department.

-When the Ministers and Secretaries Act was passed, the Garda Siochana legislation and organization has already taken shape.
+When the Ministers and Secretaries Act was passed, the Garda Siochana legislation and organization had already taken shape.
 The level of control and integration of the Garda Siochana and the Department of Justice is significantly less than that in the case of the Department of Defence for the Army.

-Despite the legal independence of the Garda Siochana, individually and collectively from the Department and Minister, in practice the Minister has significant financial and organizational input into the entire force.
+Despite the legal independence of the Garda Siochana, individually and collectively from the Department and Minister, in practice, the Minister has significant financial and organizational input into the entire force.
 The Commissioner has general direction and control of the e force, subject to Ministerial regulation.
 The Minister does not have direct power to override the Commissioner\’s operation and direction of the force.

 The Minister has significant control, in effect, in relation to financial matters, pay terms and conditions.
 There is an input into the high-level appointments.
-The Minister may make regulation in relation to the efficiency of the force and its internal management.
-These provisions are unlikely to be interpreted as to allow and significant degree of operational control.
-It is understood to be limited to structural and administrative aspects.
+The Minister may make regulations in relation to the efficiency of the force and its internal management.

 The government is empowered to remove the Garda Commissioner.
 In a number of infamous s instances, the early late 1970s and early 1980s, successive governments removed their predecessor’s appointee as Commissioner.